All Episodes

 That's why I say this is breathtaking.

-And uh he couldn't even peel off uh enough Republicans uh to go along with this, even after trying to fatigue everybody into just voting to get out of there.
+And he couldn't even peel off enough Republicans to go along with this, even after trying to fatigue everybody into just voting to get out of there.

-So the whole thing blew up in their face, and it's uh it's I'd say it's an embarrassment.
+So the whole thing blew up in their face, and it's, I'd say it's an embarrassment.

-All right, let's change gears here, ladies and gentlemen, other things out there.
+All right, let's change gears here, ladies and gentlemen.

 I just love stories like this.

-It's that I love all these nanny do-gooder types who try to tell everybody how to live, be proven wrong.
+It's that I love all these nanny do-gooder types who are trying to tell everybody how to live be proven wrong.

 All these health nuts and health freaks demanding it's not enough for them to eat the way they want to eat.